Azure/iot-plugandplay-models-tools/resolvers/dotnet/readme.md

 ## Settings

-Out of the box, the `ResolverClient` has default settings with common options so it is not strictly necessary for to provide one.
+Out of the box, the `ResolverClient` has default settings with common options so it is not strictly necessary for you to provide one.

 ### General Settings